Updated: Aug 20

 Of the many reasons for outsourcing, there are two overarching drivers that prompt companies to embark on that journey.
-A need for growth or a for transformation, are typically the two core reasons.
+A need for growth or a transformation are typically the two core reasons.

-Outsourcing can have a healthy return on investment if planned and executed with intention and following the best practices.
-A quick outsourcing fix that is not well thought out, can be a strain for product/service quality or the company financially as well as not providing the anticipated time-to-market benefits or cost savings.
+Outsourcing can have a healthy return on investment if planned and executed intentionally and following the best practices.
+A quick outsourcing fix that is not well thought out can strain product/service quality or the company financially and not provide the anticipated time-to-market benefits or cost savings.

-While most may view outsourcing from a cost angle, the reality is, that is only the tip of the iceberg and can be very deceiving if the mass of those other factors (e.g. distributed development complexity, setup, architecture health, ownership, regulatory, etc.), are not taken into consideration.
+While most may view outsourcing from a cost angle, the reality is that it is only the tip of the iceberg and can be very deceiving if the mass of those other factors (e.g., distributed development complexity, setup, architecture health, ownership, regulatory, etc.), are not taken into consideration.

 This article seeks to define outsourcing, the rationale behind it, and the best practices to minimize your risks when embarking on that journey.
 Let’s start with the Why!

 Most companies seek outsourcing for one or more of the following reasons combined in the most common order (source: Deloitte’s 2016 Global Outsourcing Survey)

 Cost: ~60% of companies seek to reduce expenditures and control costs.

 Increase Capacity: ~57% seek to improve focus and delegate time-consuming tasks.